-- Centre for Advanced Studies in Electronics Science and Technology (CASEST) - Advanced Centre of Research in High Energy Materials (ACRHEM) - 3.
-University Centre for Earth and Space Sciences (UCESS) - 4.
-Centre for Health Psychology
+- 1. Centre for Advanced Studies in Electronics Science and Technology (CASEST) - 2.
+Advanced Centre of Research in High Energy Materials (ACRHEM) - 3.
+University Centre for Earth and Space Sciences (UCESS)

 The School of Life Sciences has the following Departments and a Centre: